wpswings/wallet-system-for-woocommerce/README.txt

 = Can we recharge the wallet from the front end or without an admin dashboard? = Yes, we can recharge the wallet from the front end for this, please go to the *my-account page >> wallet >> add balance*.

-= Can we refund the order on this ecommerce wallet plugin? = Yes, the admin can refund the order on the plugin wallet.
+= Can we refund the order on this WordPress wallet plugin? = Yes, the admin can refund the order on the plugin wallet.
 For this we have provided a setting name as a refund to the wallet, please enable this setting from the general tab.

 = Can the admin update the wallet amount of all the users at once? =